fsjavier/anagram-master/README.md

 Anagram Master is an online game designed to challenge and entertain word game enthusiasts.
 In this game, players are tasked with unraveling the mystery hidden within an anagram.

-To enhance the gaming experience players can choose their preferred topic and challenge themselves selecting the level of difficulty.
+To enhance the gaming experience players can choose their preferred theme and challenge themselves selecting the level of difficulty.

 [View the live site here](https://fsjavier.github.io/anagram-master/)